Alexander Haig (physician): Uric acid

-Haig was the expositor of the uric-acid free (also known as the purine free) diet, a lacto-vegetarian diet.
+Haig was the expositor of the uric-acid free diet (also known as the Purine free diet), a lacto-vegetarian diet.
 His best known work was his book Uric Acid as a Factor in the Causation of Disease which was translated in multiple languages.
 It brought Haig into communication with people from many countries around the world.
 Patients consulted him from as far as China and India.
 The idea of a "purine free" diet is impossible as all foods contain purines.
 Haig's diet was thus to restrict foods high in purines.
 In 1911, Haig claimed that he lived on a uric-acid free diet and that his turnover of uric acid was under 10gr which is far under a meat-eaters diet which is over 20gr.

 Purines are present in meat foods and high consumption of these foods has been implicated in causing gout, bladder and kidney stones.
 Haig experimented and proceeded to demonstrate that uric acid deposits were also responsible for eczema, jaundice, gastritis and flatulence.
-He used the terms “uricacidemia” and “collaemia” which he believed were responsible for causing many conditions from anemia to atherosclerosis.
+He used the terms "uricacidemia" and "collaemia" which he believed were responsible for causing many conditions from anemia to atherosclerosis.
 Uricacidemia was defined as excess uric acid in the blood.
 Collaemia was defined as "excess of uric acid in the blood, the uric acid being in some colloid form which obstructs more or less the capillary circulation all over the body."